yellowdeltarune/yellowdeltarune/README.md

 ' T.R.A.S.H

 ' People who do sexual stuff in the PT safe server or contribute to it.

+' Romesse / Roxara shippers, weird experiences with both ships, Romesse reminds us of our past we don’t wanna be reminded for, Roxara had to do with a xara pony that did weird things to my Pony without me knowing.

+' People who mess with my friends or think they don’t like you, this just feels wrong and disrespectful.

 i block freely other than that

 - - -